-Back in September we highlighted that the Government had published a Green Paper on Social Housing - we submitted a joint response with Anchor last week.
+Back in September we highlighted that the Government had published a Green Paper on Social Housing - we submitted a joint response (pdf, 191kb) with Anchor last week.

 The Green Paper was based on five core themes:

 We consulted residents from both organisations to help inform our submission.
 This is important, as customer focus and listening to our customers is very much key to the new Anchor Hanover brand.

 It’s difficult to summarise everything we included because of the wide range of issues and questions.
 Below is a summary of the information included in our joint response.